stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### LYDIA

-It's powered-- it's got a small rainforest in the center.
+It's powered--it's got a small rainforest in the centre.

 #### HELEN

 Okay.
-Tall and vertical ship with rainforest.
+Tall and vertical ship, with rainforest.

 #### TIM

-Which also means that it's much like a lighthouse, very tight staircases [#### ALEX
+Which also means that it's much like a lighthouse, very tight staircases--

+#### ALEX

+Yeah.

+#### TIM

-Yeah.] but lots of levels.
+--but lots of levels.

 #### BEN